Jurisdictional Custody Attorneys in Sarasota

-Many Florida co-parents live in different towns, states or even countries.
-This can complicate the issue of child custody when it comes to determining jurisdiction, or the authority of a court to rule on a particular legal issue.
+Many Florida co-parents live in different towns, states, or even countries.
+These circumstances can complicate the issue of child custody when it comes to determining jurisdiction, or the authority of a court to rule on a particular legal issue.
 It takes a skilled attorney to help parents and the court determine and enforce the appropriate jurisdiction.

 Schipani & Norman, P.A., can assist parents in the Sarasota area with jurisdictional issues regarding out-of-state or international relocation and child abduction.
 We work to ensure that parents and the court protect the best interests of the child, no matter where jurisdiction takes place.

 The Uniform Child Custody Jurisdiction and Enforcement Act, or UCCJEA, is a law that provides a standard across the country for jurisdiction in child custody cases.
 According to this law, only one court may have jurisdiction in the child’s home state.
 Any other court, whether in Florida or in another state, must defer to the jurisdictional court’s orders.